gnoliyil/fuchsia/docs/concepts/packages/package.md

 The package server serves as a root of trust as it validates the authenticity of each package.

+Packages can also declare dependencies on named [subpackage][glossary.subpackage]s, creating a hierarchy of nested packages.
+Build rules link a package with the build target of each subpackage.
+At build time, the package build tool records the subpackages in the parent package's metadata, mapping each subpackage name to its package hash (the `BLOB` id that identifies the subpackage).
+This ensures the list of subpackages and the internals of each subpackage cannot change without also changing the Merkle (package hash) of the parent.

+_Subpackages enable:_

+* Encapsulated dependencies (packages are inherently "package trees")
+* Isolated `/pkg` directories (grouped components don't need to merge their files, libraries, and metadata into a single shared namespace)
+* Assured dependency resolution (system and build tools ensure subpackages always "travel with" their packages)

+For more information on packaging components with their dependencies using Subpackages, see [Subpackaging components].

 Note: To understand how components and packages work together in Fuchsia, see [Fuchsia's software model](/docs/concepts/software_model.md).